mishraadityashankar/Admin-Integration-in-nodejs/README.md

     node server
     this we run application on port 3500

-3-  you will see home page of application where you can add feed and view them by simply by navigating 4- for navigating to admin page simply use email : test@test password : test
+3-  you will see home page of application where you can add feed and view them by  navigating simply 4- for navigating to admin page simply use email : test@test password : test